Assistant Professor, Food, Nutrition and Health

 University of British Columbia, BSc, Dietetics

-- To improve diagnostic methods and investigate new biomarkers for anemia and iron deficiency for individual- and population-level assessment
+- To improve diagnostic methods and evaluate novel biomarkers for anemia and iron deficiency for individual- and population-level assessment.

 Karakochuk CD, Barker MK, Whitfield KC, Barr SI, Vercauteren SM, Devlin AM, Hutcheon JA, Houghton LA, Prak S, Hou K, Chai TL, Stormer A, Ly S, Devenish R, Oberkanins C, Puringher H, Harding KB, De-Regil LM, Kraemer K, Green TJ*.
-The effect of oral iron with or without multiple micronutrients on hemoglobin concentration and hemoglobin response among non-pregnant Cambodian women of reproductive age: A 2×2 factorial double-blind randomized supplementation trial.
-American Journal of Clinical Nutrition 2017; (in press).
+The effect of oral iron with or without multiple micronutrients on hemoglobin concentration and hemoglobin response among non-pregnant Cambodian women of reproductive age: A 2x2 factorial double-blind randomized supplementation trial.
+American Journal of Clinical Nutrition 2017; 106(1): 233-44.

 FNH 455: Applied International Nutrition: The aim of this course is to provide a critical examination of nutrition interventions in the global health context.
 Students are required to actively participate in discussions and to work in teams to apply learned knowledge and complete an international nutrition intervention proposal.